Bi-orthogonal harmonics for the decomposition of gravitational radiation I: angular modes, completeness, and the introduction of adjoint-spheroidal harmonics: Introduction

 \subsection{Resources for this work}

 The quantitative results of this work may be reproduced using routines from the openly available Python package, \href{https://github.com/llondon6/positive}{\texttt{positive}}~\cite{positive:2020}.
 Of principle use are the Kerr \qnm{} frequencies and the spheroidal harmonics.
-Both of which may be determined using, for example, Leaver's analytic representation~\cite{leaver85}.
-In \texttt{positive}, the \qnm{} frequencies may be accessed via \texttt{positive.leaver}.
+Both of these quantities may be determined using, for example, Leaver's analytic representation~\cite{leaver85}.
+In \texttt{positive}, the \qnm{} frequencies may be accessed via the \texttt{positive.qnmobj} class, which automatically collects a \qnm{}'s frequency, spheroidal and radial harmonics.
+The class contains convenient routines for calculating spherical-spheroidal inner-products, and can be made consistent with various popular \qnm{} conventions (see \texttt{positive.qnmobj.explain\_conventions}).
 Similarly, \texttt{positive} contains multiple inter-consistent routines for calculating the central objects of current interest, the spheroidal harmonic functions.
 These may be accessed via \texttt{positive.slm}, which uses Leaver's representation, and \texttt{positive.slmcg}, which uses a spherical harmonic representation.
-This work's central result, namely the adjoint-spheroidal harmonics, may be accessed via \texttt{positive.aslmcg}.
+This work's central result, namely the \ashs{}, may be accessed via \texttt{positive.calc\_adjoint\_slm\_subset}.